ordpool-space/cat21/README.md

 3. **CAT-21 ordinal**: An ordinal that received one or more cats through a CAT-21 mint transaction (`nLockTime` set to `21`).
 Once an ordinal receives a cat, it is referred to as a CAT-21 ordinal from that point on.
 4. **Cat**: The digital artifact defined by the CAT-21 protocol.
 Each cat is revealed through a CAT-21 mint transaction and intrinsically linked to a unique deterministic image derived from the transaction hash and block hash.
 A single CAT-21 ordinal can carry multiple cats.

-## Protocol Rules
+## The Protocol

-In this document, the terms "shall" and "should" are used to convey different levels of requirement:
-- "Shall" is used to indicate requirements strictly to be followed in order to conform to the document and from which no deviation is permitted.
-- "Should" is used to indicate that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required.
+Collecting, gifting, and trading form social connections.
+Art makes every satoshi more valuable.
+CAT-21 gives owners something to cherish and build communities around.

-The following rules derive their legitimacy from a founding act, validated by consensus, manifested through proof of work.
-This argumentation is self-evident and can be independently verified by any entity.
-The rules are immutable.
-They are preserved on the Bitcoin ledger and cannot be changed.
+The CAT-21 protocol is founded on a genesis act, validated by consensus, and manifested through proof of work.

 ### Genesis

-The first ever Bitcoin transaction with `nLockTime` set to `21` created this protocol.
-Its creator gave it meaning.
+For a long time, no one had ever set `nLockTime` to `21` in all of Bitcoin's history.
+The creator of this protocol performed the first such transaction to secure the right to give it meaning.
+The protocol was then developed through this specification and an initial mint phase.
 First is first.
-This act of creation is preserved on the Bitcoin ledger and cannot be undone.

 ### Consensus

 Bitcoin is consensus.
 Ordinal Theory is consensus.
 If we agree to count sats, they become ordinals.
 If we agree that `nLockTime=21` reveals cats, it does.
-By setting `nLockTime` to `21`, the minting entity accepts the rules of this protocol.
+By setting `nLockTime` to `21`, the minting entity enters this reality.
 No authority enforces this.
 The protocol exists because its participants choose to follow it.
 This is the same mechanism that gives Bitcoin its value.

 ### Proof of Cat Work